CyberShadow/aconfmgr/README.md

 - Quickly configure a new system, or restore an existing system according to a saved configuration
 - Track temporary/undesired changes to the system's configuration
-- Identify obsolete packages and maintain a lean system
+- Identify obsolete packages and maintain a clean system

 `aconfmgr` tracks the list of installed packages (both native and external), as well as changes to configuration files (`/etc/`).
 Since the system configuration is described as shell scripts, it is trivially extensible.